 PPD Referees Procedures For Employment: 📑

 PPD Work Permit Process: 📑

-PPD Work Permit Letter: 📑
+PPD Work Permit Letter of intent: 📑

 PPD Timesheet: 📑

 The Palatine Celtic Soccer Club is responsible for coordinating all referees for the House recreational Program and the sideline Assistant Referees (AR) for all home games in the Celtic Travel Program.
 All referees are required to be Grade 8.
 As an affiliate of the Palatine Park District (PPD), our goal is to provide a quality referee program for our soccer programs and to support our community with job opportunities for youth and adult referees.

 Referees under 16 must complete a work permit EACH year.

 ALL Referees must now submit a background check permission form to the PPD, one time.